-Very truly yours, RICHARD BLUMENTHAL ATTORNEY GENERAL - 3 Senator O'Leary made a similar point, noting that "[t]he bill itself would clarify that the auditors of public accounts have the authority to examine the records of each budgeted agency notwithstanding the provisions of any other general statute.
+$\frac{3}{2}$ Senator O'Leary made a similar point, noting that "[t]he bill itself would clarify that the auditors of public accounts have the authority to examine the records of each budgeted agency notwithstanding the provisions of any other general statute.
 The auditors further would be required to observe any existing confidentiality requirement and they would be subject to the same penalties for violating confidentiality that applied to the agencies to be audited."
-Sen. Proc., May 17, 1983, pp. 2907-08 (remarks of Sen. O'Leary). - 4 As to the federal statutes, the opinion concluded that disclosure of the records to the Auditors was permitted under certain express exceptions to confidentiality contained in those statutes.
-1 Currently, the relevant language states: "Each such audit may include an examination of performance in order to determine effectiveness in achieving expressed legislative purposes." §2-90 (c).
-See P.A.
-89-81.
-2 This provision is now codified in subsection (g) of §2-90.
+Sen. Proc., May 17, 1983, pp. 2907-08 (remarks of Sen. O'Leary).
+4 As to the federal statutes, the opinion concluded that disclosure of the records to the Auditors was permitted under certain express exceptions to confidentiality contained in those statutes.
+APPENDIX ITEM 4 Attorney General Opinion #4 - Department of Correction (2018) and the second second GEORGE JEPSEN ATTORNEY GENERAL

-APPENDIX ITEM 4

-Attorney General Opinion #4 - Department of Correction (2018)

-GEORGE JEPSEN

-ATTORNEY GENERAL

-55 Elm Street P.O.
-Box 120 Hartford, CT 06141-0120

-(860) 808-5319

-June 12, 2018

-Robert J. Kane, State Auditor John C. Geragosian, State Auditor Auditors of Public Accounts State Capitol, Room 116 Hartford, CT 06106-1559
+Office of the Attorney General State of Connecticut June 12, 2018 Robert J. Kane, State Auditor John C. Geragosian, State Auditor Auditors of Public Accounts State Capitol, Room 116 Hartford, CT 06106-1559 Dear Messrs.

-Dear Messrs.
 Kane and Geragosian: